Jeff Gallo's Bike Build

 December 2018, going to a friend’s shop, Albrecht's Fast Track in Des Plaines, IL and picking out a bike with a mono shock swingarm.
 We found a worthy donor, a 1996 CBR900RR.

-The CBR had its rear and front ends dismantled and added to the first initial mockup beginning of February, 2019.
+The CBR had its rear and front ends dismantled, and were added to the first initial mockup beginning of February, 2019.
 We were able to salvage the steering stem from the CB750A to work with the CBR front end.

 No bar risers?
 No problem!

 Time to start choppin’!
-Additional support fabrication for the swingarm was added, as well the seat hoop - along with support bars for this as well.
+Additional support fabrication for the swing arm was added, as well handmade the seat hoop - along with support bars for this as well.

 Supports were added to the frame for the monoshock as well as the hoop.
-Welds are being done in phases by Mark’s friend, a race car chassis builder (Dennis of High Speed Welding) who’s shop is in the same industrial park, so that couldn’t be more convenient.
+Welds are being done in phases by Mark’s friend, a race car chassis builder (Dennis of High Speed Welding) who’s shop is in the same industrial park which couldn’t be more convenient.

-At this point, decent headway is being made on the build since the weather has been, well, shit.
-Nothing’s salvageable in the A motor, so it’s nothing but a glorified doorstop or boat anchor.
-We used its cases for the mockup, and low and behold, got our hands on a ‘77 K motor.
+At this point, decent headway is being made on the build since the weather has been terrible.
+Nothing’s salvageable in the A motor, but it can be used as a glorified doorstop.
+We used its cases for the mockup, and eventually got our hands on a 1977 K motor.